 - Pitted black olives-Sliced and chopped.

 - Bacon-I love using Butcher Box’s bacon on top.
 It is quite yummy!
 They send me a monthly box of all of my favorite meats.
-If you use the code HERE you can get $30 off.
+You can use my Butcher Box discount link to save on your first order.

 - Add the eggs to a pot with water and bring to a boil.
 Once the water is boiling turn off the heat and cover the pot for 10 minutes while it sits.